kelloggm/cs-490-website/README.md

   name: CS 490 (Sp23)
 ---

-**Construction warning: this website is under construction and the content is subject to change**.

 # Welcome to CS 490!

 Welcome to CS 490: Guided Design in Software Engineering!
 This is a